CV

 TALKS

-(b.
-1996, Toronto) is a textile artist living and working in London.
+Hannah Zbitnew is a textile artist and researcher.
+Her practice is research-led and devotional in nature.
 Her woven forms and craft objects are steeped in folkcraft tradition, using repetition and the communal archive as touchpoints.
-Rather than faithful recreations; her work is devotional in nature, a nod to the gestures of making.

 She holds a BDes from OCAD University and an MA from the Royal College of Art.